 - Open cabinets to allow heat to reach pipes.

 Winterizing Outdoor plumbing

 - Store away garden hoses.

-- Turn off water supply to spigots, and open spigots (and leave open) to allow water to drain out.
+- Turn off the water supply to spigots, and open spigots (and leave them open) to allow water to drain out.

 - If outdoor and indoor water shutoffs are not separate, cover outdoor hose bibs with foam insulation kits to help prevent indoor pipes from freezing.